Quality Control Music

-Quality Control Music (also known as Quality Control or QC) is an American hip hop record label founded by Kevin "Coach K" Lee (COO) and Pierre "P" Thomas (CEO) in March 2013.
-The label's releases are now distributed through Motown and Caroline, subsidiaries of the Capitol Music Group.
+Quality Control Music, LLC (also known as Quality Control or QC) is an American hip hop record label founded by Kevin "Coach K" Lee (COO) and Pierre "P" Thomas (CEO) in March 2013.
+The label's releases were distributed through Universal Music Group imprints Capitol Records from 2017 until 2020, and through Motown Records.
 Tamika Howard and Simone Mitchell are executives of the label, with Howard serving as its general manager.

-The label has many acts signed, including Migos, Lil Yachty, Lil Baby, and the City Girls.
-The label also has Cardi B signed under a management deal.
+The label has many acts signed, including Migos, City Girls, Lil Yachty and Lil Baby.
+The label also formerly had Cardi B signed under a management deal.

-Quality Control Music also operates a management agency, Solid Foundation Management (SFM), which manages artists including Trippie Redd.

 History

 Kevin Lee and Pierre Thomas initially established Quality Control Music by hiring radio and promotion staff, while they personally ventured into publishing and management.
 They invested $1 million and one year into building a headquarters in the western part of Atlanta, which holds four recording studios and office spaces.

 In 2020, Migos brought a lawsuit against the company.

-On February 8, 2023, Quality Control's parent company, QC Media Holdings was acquired by Hybe America for $300 million with the founders maintaining control and reporting to the CEO, Scooter Braun.
+On February 8, 2023, Quality Control's parent company, QC Media Holdings, was acquired by Hybe America for $300 million, with the founders maintaining control and reporting to the CEO, Scooter Braun.